Contractor Marketing Cost Dallas Fort Worth: Managed Website vs. Traditional Advertising

 Which trade has the highest advertising costs in the DFW market?

-HVAC consistently shows the highest advertising costs in DFW, with Google Ads CPCs reaching $35 to $55 for emergency service keywords during summer months.
-Summer peak CPCs for “emergency AC repair” in competitive zip codes like Plano, Frisco, and North Dallas frequently exceed $65.
-Remodeling and kitchen and bath keywords run a close second, especially in North Dallas suburbs where average project values exceed $40,000 and the competition for qualified leads is intense among both local contractors and national design-build brands.
+HVAC consistently shows the highest advertising costs in DFW, with Google Ads CPCs reaching the $40 to $55 range and higher for emergency and installation keywords in competitive zip codes during the summer heat season, per industry benchmarks.
+Remodeling and kitchen and bath keywords run a close second, especially in North Dallas suburbs where average project values are high and competition for qualified leads is intense among both local contractors and national design-build brands.

 How long does it take for a managed website to outperform Google Ads for a DFW contractor?